-For FY 2015, NDDS's target for the number of new drug-related investigative matters and cases is 45.
-This target was set based on historical trend analysis, in addition to the assumption of staffing and resources similar to FY 2014.
+For FY 2016, NDDS' target for the number of new drug-related investigative matters and cases is 27.
+This target was set based on historical trend analysis, in addition to the assumption of staffing and resources similar to FY 2015.

 All investigative matters and cases are entered and tracked in the Division's Automated Case Tracking System (ACTS).
 System and policy requirements for tracking litigation data in ACTS are captured in its manual.
-The policy for data validation and verification is as follows: within ten business days following the close of the quarter, Section Chiefs/Office Directors or their designee are required to validate in the Division's Performance Dashboard confirming that their Section/Office's ACTS performance data are valid.
-An email is automatically sent from the system to the Division's Executive Officer recording this validation.
+The policy for data validation and verification is as follows: within ten business days following the close of the quarter, Sections Chiefs/Office Directors or their designee are required to validate in the Division's Performance Dashboard confirming that their Section/Office's ACTS performance data are valid.
+An email is sent from the system to the Division's Executive Officer recording this validation.